testappio/ios-sdk/README.md

 ## Step-by-Step Installation <a name="setup"></a>

+**Minimum iOS deployment target is iOS 13.0**

+To ensure proper functionality of the TestApp.io SDK on iOS, your project's minimum iOS deployment target should be set to iOS **13.0** or higher.
+This is due to specific features and capabilities used by the SDK that are available from iOS 13 onwards.

+To set the iOS deployment target, follow these steps:

+1. Open your project in Xcode.
+2. Navigate to the project's target settings.
+3. Under `General`, find the or `Minimum Deployments` or `Deployment Info`section.
+4. Set the `Target` field to iOS 13.0 or higher.

 ### 1. Choose an Installation Method: <a name="installation"></a>
    - **Swift Package Manager**: Use the URL: `https://github.com/testappio/ios-sdk.git`
    - **CocoaPods**: Add to your `Podfile`: